A Deployable Embodied Vision-Language Navigation System with Hierarchical Cognition and Context-Aware Exploration: Methods

 Combining the above terms, the transition cost from the current robot state to node $k \in \{1,2,\dots,n\}$ is defined as

 where $w_c$ and $w_f$ are balancing coefficients.
 For all other pairs of candidate nodes, we use the nominal travel cost:

 and define $M_{k,0}=0$ since returning to the current state is not considered in the optimization objective.
 The resulting optimization problem is solved using a heuristic solver (e.g., LKH), which produces an ordered sequence of candidate frontiers.
 The first node in the sequence is selected as the mid-term goal and passed to the local planner for execution, while the remaining sequence provides a global guidance for subsequent exploration.
+Once a navigation goal $g$ is selected, the system generates a distance-aware path (using A* for distant targets or direct local planning for nearby ones) and produces smooth, collision-free velocity commands $(\mathbf{v}_t, \dot{\xi}_t)$ via trajectory optimization and dynamic obstacle-aware control.